DetlevCM/lustre-build-instructions/lustre_server_rocky9.4.updated.md

 wget https://dl.rockylinux.org/vault/rocky/9.4/isos/x86_64/Rocky-9-latest-x86_64-dvd.iso
 ```

-### Hardware Configuration
+## Hardware Configuration

 The lazy choice is to use a single disk.
 The size chosen was 100GB to ensure sufficient space for the kernel compilation leaving plenty of space to spare.
 At least 36GB of space are required just for installation, sources and compilation files.
 It is also possible to use a smaller root disk and a data partition.

-2 threads or 4 threads (1/2 cores) are sufficient, as are 3072MB of RAM.
+2 threads or 4 threads (1/2 cores) are sufficient, as are 3GB of RAM.
-Of course a more performant virtual machine will compile the server faster.
+Of course a more performant virtual machine will compile the server faster, and RAM requirements scale with parallel builds.
+4 threads benefit from 16GB of RAM.

 The networking employed is "NAT", network address translation, which is well suited to local tests.

-### Installation Settings
+## Installation Settings

+Rocky provides a set of default profiles as well as collections:

 - the Server profile (no GUI) is selected.

-Additional Software Selected:

-- Development Tools
+- Development Tools,
-- RPM development tools
+- RPM development tools are slected.

 As a lazy option only the root user is configured.
 **Warning, this is a lazy option for testing in a VM.**